sampathkj/sampathkj.github.io/resume.md

 ---
 layout: page
-title: Resume
+title: About
 ---
-This is the resume page
+This is the About page